 Master of Science in Information Technology Management

-A degree that puts managerial and technical skills at the forefront, the Master of Science in Information Technology Management (MSITM) at Oakland University’s School of Business Administration prepares students for a career managing information and technology in today’s digital world.
+A degree that puts both managerial and technical skills at the forefront, the Master of Science in Information Technology Management (MSITM) at Oakland University’s School of Business Administration prepares students for a career managing, designing and even creating information systems and technologies.
 Through a program based on experiential learning, students in the SBA’s MSITM program learn the practical skills they need to advance in their careers.

-Graduates of the MSITM program will be prepared to climb the career ladder in pursuit of such positions as business analyst, enterprise data architect, business intelligence analyst, information assurance network security engineer, security and network management engineering, IT project manager, privacy officer, IT strategy consultant or IT sourcing manager.
-The program enhances students’ knowledge of how firms use information technology to address business problems by offering three concentration areas:
+Graduates of the MSITM program will be prepared to climb the career ladder in pursuit of such positions as business analyst, enterprise data architect, business analytics consultant, business intelligence analyst, information assurance network security engineer, security and network management engineer, IT project manager, privacy officer, IT strategy consultant or IT sourcing manager.
+The program enhances students’ knowledge of how firms use information technology to address business problems by focusing on the following essential components:

 - Data Management and Business Analytics

-- Foundation Courses – Provides analysis, design and implementation skills
+- Core Courses – Provides analysis, design and implementation skills

 - Elective Courses – Develops in-depth knowledge in a specific area of interest